stuartduff/woocommerce-dynamic-pricing-table/README.md

 > Are there any limitations to how many product tables will display on an single product.

-Yes, only one pricing group will display on any single product if you have more than one pricing group active on a single product the discount table will then be disabled.
+Only one pricing group table will display on any single product, if you have more than one pricing group active on a single product the discount table will then be disabled.

 > Where should I contact if I have an issue with this extension.